orvi-tmp/learning-c-with-pebble/chapter3.md

 ### Other Basic Data Types ###

 The table in the previous sections adds two data types to ones we have discussed.  *Character* data types are declared with the `char` keyword and hold single characters/symbols as their value.
 On a Pebble watch, these values come from the [Unicode](http://www.unicode.org/charts) character set.
 Unicode contains a Western style alphabet in the first 128 characters and a large collection of the other alphabets in the rest of the set.
 Note that character data types include numbers as characters, so that `'5'` is not the same as `5`.
 Character literals are represented using single quotes.

+> **Characters are not Strings**
+>
+It is useful to emphasize that `char` data types only hold a single character, *not* a string of characters.
+Strings are not built into C as they are in some other languages.
+Strings are represented by arrays of characters -- sequences -- and will be discussed at length in Chapter 9.

 Sometimes character data cannot be represented very easily.
 For example, how does C represent a TAB character?
 A TAB is not visible, yet is useful in programs.
 For these issues, C uses *escape sequences*.
 An escape sequence begins with an *escape character* and include either a letter or a number sequence to reference the characters Unicode value.
 The number sequence is useful to reference characters that do not have a symbol with which to refer to them.